RyleighLIU/RFM-model/README.md

 Monetary Value (M): This component reflects the monetary value of a customer's transactions.
 It can be based on the total spending, average order value, or other financial metrics.
 Customers with a higher monetary value are often more valuable to your business.

 *All the notes were written in Chinese, any suggestion is welcome I'm still learning XD*

+**The "Online Retail Clean" file is too big to upload but I uploaded the original uncleaned file and the code for data cleaning.**